Stickmen (film): Plot

 Caller, it turns out, is a pierced, bare-chested pool player with dreadlocks who gets his nickname from calling his shots.
 Wayne turns up drunk and announces to Thomas and Jack that he will play Caller.
 Jack objects, knowing that he is the only one who has a chance at winning, but Holden states that since Wayne has stepped up, he has to play.
 In a "drunken master" style, Wayne runs the table and beats Caller, who never gets a single shot.
 As Holden mentioned earlier in the film, New Zealand pub rules require a player who loses a game without sinking any of his balls to drop his trousers.
 Caller appears to comply with the rule, but then punches Wayne in the face.
 In the resulting fight, Jack's hand is cut.
 Holden, backed up by two of Daddy's thugs wielding machetes, forces Caller to drop his trousers.

 Due to Jack's injury, he is barely able to play pool, meaning that Thomas and Wayne will have to play in the semi-finals.
 Knowing that they have lost their star player, they decide to quit.
 Dave convinces them to keep playing by telling them that he gets to keep the bar if they win.
 He buys them matching jackets to wear to the finals.

 At the semi-finals, Holden announces that their opponent is "Bastinados", who turn out to be Sara and Karen.
 The other match is the "Farmers" versus the "Bankers" (Hugh and his friend).
 Karen and Sara are exceptionally good, but Sara throws the game by sinking the cue ball on the same shot as the 8-ball.
 In the break between the game, Sara and Thomas go to the roof to talk, where she tells him that she threw the game and really cares about him.
 Jack takes Wayne and gets him drunk in the hopes that he will repeat his performance against Caller.
 Daddy, not wanting the Stickmen to win, locks Thomas and Sara on the roof.

 Wayne steps up to the break of the final match against the Bankers but passes out on the table.
 Jack has to play, being the only one left.
 However, Holden rescues Thomas and Sara, and Thomas proceeds to win the game for the Stickmen.
 Hugh snaps his cue over his knee in anger and storms out.
 Daddy tells them to stop by his barber shop next week to collect the money.

-A few weeks later, we see that Dave has done up his bar, which is now a successful establishment, and the film ends with the Stickmen playing a friendly game of pool in the bar.
+A few weeks later, Dave has done up his bar, which is now a successful establishment, and the film ends with the Stickmen playing a friendly game of pool in the bar.